dkarthe/webjeda-blog/_posts/2016-02-26-how-to-add-related-posts-in-jekyll.md

 <i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>{{page.desc}}
 {: .intro}

-A long time ago I was writing 4 parts on WordPress installation tutorial.
+A long time ago I was writing 4 posts on WordPress installation tutorial.
 At the end of every article, I had to leave the next or previous article link.
-I used to do it manually in this way "To read my next article on useful WordPress plugins read [part 2](#)"
+I used to do it manually in this way "To read my previous article on WordPress basics read [part 1](#)" and "for useful WordPress plugins read [part 3](#)"
 {: .clear}

 <div class="clear"></div>